Diversity, Equity and Inclusion

 - Implementation and continuous review of DEI initiatives has been added to leadership accountabilities and job descriptions

-- Through our partnership with Council of Yukon First Nations, we strive to ensure that all of our programs in the Yukon provide culturally appropriate programming and supports
+- Through our partnership with Council of Yukon First Nations, we strive to ensure our programs in the Yukon provide culturally appropriate programming and supports

-- We continue to build program partnerships with Elders in our communities, including through our Indigenous-focused Community-Based Residential Facility, Miyáq’elhá:wetawt
+- We continue to build program partnerships with Elders in our communities

-- Renovations to property locations to increase accessibility, including major renovations to our Elliott House program to provide full wheelchair accessibility
+- Renovations to property locations to increase accessibility, including major renovations to Elliott House

-- Accessibility has been a focus for all organization communications, including the use of plain language and a commitment to full website accessibility
+- Accessibility is a focus for all organization communications, including the use of plain language and website accessibility

 Workplace Culture & Recruitment